 #2 Automating Contract Workflows

-A large part of your everyday work will involve tracking contracts at different stages of their execution.
+A large part of your everyday work will involve tracking the contracting process at different stages of its execution.
 Project management tools can come in super handy in this scenario.
-There are a host of tools like Trello, Airtable, Asana, Notion, etc. that can bring some level of organization into managing your contracts.
+There are a host of tools like Trello, Airtable, Asana, Notion, etc., that can bring some level of organization into managing your contracts.

 As handy as these tools are, it can be challenging to integrate them with other systems.
 The workflows in place will have to be updated manually.
 All tracking and assignment of tasks within the contract lifecycle will have to be done manually - which means it’s one extra thing on your plate.
 Make sure to weigh your potential return on investment before making a decisive move.